WeirdAlex03/discord-status-webhook/README.md

 To use this with your own server, follow these steps:

 1. Fork this project.
 If you are making a copy without forking from Replit (ie importing from GitHub), make sure you set this as a **Bash** repl, not a Node.js repl.
 As of 2021-06-04, Bash repls have Node.js v14, but the actual Node.js repl is still on v12.
+2. In the Shell tab, run `npm i` to install all needed packages.
+3. Click the Run button.
+Ignore the errors and click Stop when it finishes.
+This lets it find and save the old outages without spamming your server.
-2. [Make a new webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) in the Discord channel of your choice and copy the URL
+4. [Make a new webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) in the Discord channel of your choice and copy the URL.
-3. In the Secrets tab, add the environment varibles `DISCORD_WEBHOOK_ID` and `DISCORD_WEBHOOK_TOKEN` and fill in the information from the webhook URL in the format `https://discord.com/api/webhooks/[ID]/[TOKEN]`.
-This is sensitive information, so be careful not to share it with anyone and remember all Replit projects are public by default.
-Even with everything else public, Replit keeps environment varibles private.
+5. In the Secrets tab, add the environment varibles `DISCORD_WEBHOOK_ID` and `DISCORD_WEBHOOK_TOKEN` and fill in the information from the webhook URL in the format `https://discord.com/api/webhooks/[ID]/[TOKEN]`.
-4. Click the Run button.
+6. Click the Run button to start, this time to keep it on.
-5. If you don't want Replit to kill the process and you don't have the Hacker plan, use a service like [UptimeRobot](http://uptimerobot.com/) to ping the webserver at least once an hour.
+7. If you don't want Replit to kill the process and you don't have the Hacker plan, use a service like [UptimeRobot](http://uptimerobot.com/) to ping the webserver at least once an hour.

 ## Source